-I usually have some staple items in the house so I do not need to buy every single ingredient every time.
+Then, I usually have some staple items in the house so I do not need to always buy every single ingredient.

-I try to make similar things together so for instance, I chop up all the protein foods like chicken, steak, salmon, then I chop all the veggies together.
+I make similar things together, I chop up all the protein foods like chicken, steak, salmon, then I chop all the veggies together.

-For my proteins, I season them differently so I get different tastes each day to prevent boredom.
-The point of meal prep is to make life easier for you during the week, this doesn’t mean you have to pre-cook all of your food though!
-For example, you can marinate your chicken breasts, place them in the freezer, and defrost when you’re ready to use them
+I season them differently so I get different tastes each day to prevent boredom.
+The point of meal prep is to make life easier for you during the week.
+This doesn’t mean you have to pre-cook all of your food though!
+For example, you can marinate your chicken breasts, place them in the freezer, and defrost when ready to use.

-For veggies, I season them and then bake as well, however sometimes I like my veggies fresh and crunchy, for days like this, I have veggies chopped up in a bowl in the fridge that I can real quick throw in the oven for like 15minutes when I need them.
+I season them and then bake as well, however, sometimes I like my veggies fresh and crunchy.
+On days like this, I have veggies chopped up in a bowl in the fridge.
+I can throw these in the oven for like 15minutes when I need them.

 Have a set of nice Tupperware bowls to store the meals.
 Choose air tight ones that are BPA- free meaning it’s safe and microwaveable.
 Also, make sure they are freezer and dishwasher safe.
-I know they say a glass is safest, However, I have to put a whole day worth of meals in a bag so it gets really heavy using glass for 3 full meals and then snacks in between plus bottle of water.
+Some staple grocery

 Carbs: quinoa, brown rice, oats, sweet potato, whole wheat pasta, couscous